Antrim Coast: Drive the Causeway Coastal Route

 As we drive further, we’ll pass the Glens of Antrim.
 These nine valleys radiate from the Antrim Plateau to the coast.

 Eventually, we arrive in Cushendall, a small coastal town.
-It lies at the meeting point of three of the Glens of Antrim: Glenaan, Glenballyemon and Glencorp.
-Much of the historic character of this 19th century settlement remains.
-In 1973 it was designated as the second Conservation Area in Northern Ireland, and includes the largely intact Irish Georgian buildings of the town’s four original streets.
+It lies at the meeting point of three of the Glens of Antrim: Glenaan, Glenballyemon, and Glencorp.
+Much of the historic character of this 19th-century settlement remains.
+In 1973 it was designated as the second Conservation Area in Northern Ireland and includes the (mostly intact) Irish Georgian buildings of the town’s four original streets.

 ⓘ TIP: The Glens are an area of outstanding natural beauty.
 Great spot for hiking.